Testa-dor/nhentai-flow-userscript/README.md

 <h2 style="background-color:#ed2553; border:outset;">&nbsp;Key Features</h2>

 <h3 style="color: #ed2553;">⚡ Instant Preview & Discovery</h3>
-<p> Browse faster without opening dozens of tabs.
-Preview galleries by hovering covers and view full tag lists with color-coded tiers.</p>
+<p> Preview galleries by hovering covers, view color-coded tag lists, and instantly spot your Favorites and Queued items with persistent visual markers.</p>
-Save complex searches, roll contextual random results, build multi-tag queries, auto-load pages while scrolling, and use a right-click context menu for quick actions.
+Build multi-tag queries, save complex searches, roll contextual randoms, and use a custom right-click context menu for quick actions.

 <h3 style="color: #ed2553;">📚 Built-in Reading Queue</h3>
-<p>Save galleries to read later in a dedicated queue page with pagination, sorting (Newest / Oldest), and shuffle.</p>
+<p>Save galleries to read later in a dedicated queue page with sorting (Newest / Oldest) and shuffle.</p>
-Add items in one click from covers or pages, discover new galleries automatically with Discover & Fill, and access your list anytime through a floating mini dock.
+Add items in one click, uncover new galleries with Discover & Fill, and access your list anytime through a fast, gesture-friendly (swipe/scroll) floating mini dock.

 <h3 style="color: #ed2553;">📖 Immersive Reader</h3>
 <p>A useful reading mode with all controls in a bottom toolbar, including fullscreen, random favorite, and next-in-queue navigation.</p>
 Change pages by clicking the screen edges, or use the mouse wheel in fullscreen.

 <h2 style="background-color:#ed2553; border:outset;">&nbsp;Shortcuts & Controls</h2>